lmlg/zser/docs/manual.md

   * rw: Whether the mapping is read-write.
 If _True_, and the mapping supports it, some mutations will be allowed.
 If _True_, but the mapping doesn't support it, a **BufferError** will be raised.
-  * hash_seed, import_key: See the **packer** constructor for details.
+  * hash_seed, import_key: See the **Packer** constructor for details.
   * verify_str: Whether to check for strings' consistency when unpacking them.

   ```python
     __len__ ()
   ```

-  Returns the proxy_handler's mapping size.
+  Returns the Proxy's mapping size.

   ```python
     __getbuffer__ (buf, flags)
     __releasebuffer__ (buf)
   ```

-  Buffer interface implementation for proxy_handlers.
+  Buffer interface implementation for Proxy.

   ```python
     unpack_struct (format, offset)